AdobeDocs/workfront.en/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/use-aem-workflows.md

 * Your Workfront administrator must configure workflows in an Adobe Experience Manager integration.
 For more information, see [Configure the Experience Manager Assets as a Cloud Service integration](../../administration-and-setup/configure-integrations/configure-aacs-integration.md#set-up-workflows-optional).

-## Add a workflow to a Project Template
+## Add a workflow to a template

-You can add a workflow to a Project Template.
+You can add a workflow to a project template.
 The workflow will be applied to any projects created from the template.

-1. <!-- main menu snippet??--> Open a template by clicking Templates in the Main Menu, then selecting the template from the list.
+1. <!-- main menu snippet??--> Open a template by clicking **Templates** in the Main Menu, then selecting the template from the list.
 1. Click **Experience Manager Assets** in the left navigation panel.

    >[!NOTE]